LBC-LNBio/PyMOL-KVFinder-web-Tools/README.md

 ```

 If the KVFinder-web service is on another computer on your network, you must provide the IP Address instead of localhost.

+#### Troubleshooting

+Recently, an issue arose from Qt missing OpenSSL 3.x support on Linux distributions, so a workaround is available [here](https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools/issues/1).
+If you have any other issues, please check our [Issues](https://github.com/LBC-LNBio/PyMOL-KVFinder-web-Tools/issues) section.

 ### KVFinder-web portal